Isabella Graham: Personal life

-Philanthropy and Establishments
+Philanthropy

 Earlier in her life in Scotland, Graham founded the Penny Society, later known as the Society for the Relief of the Destitute Sick, a friendly society for poor members, who contributed a penny a week to create a fund for providing for them when sick.
 This organization was the beginning of a life dedicated to philanthropy.

 Graham established the Society for the Relief of Poor Widows in 1797.
 The Society for Relief of Poor Widows with Small Children was one of the first women's societies to engage in active public benevolence and successfully petitioned for shares of public welfare funds.
 She retired from teaching in 1798 to devote herself completely to philanthropic work.

 Throughout her life, Graham also founded, or helped organize, the Orphan Asylum Society (organized 1806), the Society for Promoting Industry among the Poor, and the first Sunday School for Ignorant Adults in New York.
 She also aided in organizing the first missionary society and the first monthly missionary prayer meeting in the city; was the first president of the Magdalen Society of New-York (founded 1812); systematically visited the inmates of the hospital, and the sick female convicts in the state prison; and distributed Bibles to hundreds of families, as well as tracts prepared under her own direction.
 She believed that cultivating piety and Christian morality was the key to lifting widows out of poverty.